Please Note: Once you press play it will take a few seconds for the episode to start playing.

 - Debt is Dumb: Debt is the primary thing holding us back from building wealth.
 Stop borrowing money and using credit cards.
 Aggressively pay off your debt as quickly as possible by increasing your income, decreasing your expenses, and by temporarily stopping any other form of saving or investing to maximize how much money you can throw at your debt.

 - Reaching financial security is 20% education and 80% habit: Pay off your debt in the order of smallest debt to largest debt.
 He calls this the debt snowball.
-This strategy gives you small wins quickly, which keep you motivated as you build momentum.
+This strategy gives you small wins quickly, which keeps you motivated as you build momentum.
 Create a monthly budget and stick to it.
 When I did this, I was shocked by how little I knew about where my money was being spent.
 Good financial practices are easy to understand; the real issue is developing these good habits and changing the learned bad ones.

 I have only briefly touched on Dave’s program here.
 I highly suggest checking out his website and learning about his 7 baby steps to financial freedom.
 Paying off all your debt is baby step 2, so there is a lot there on investing and saving as well.
 Another great way to learn about his program is to listen to his podcast, The Dave Ramsey Show.
 It’ll get you all fired up, and plus it’s entertaining.